Documentation

 The context

 parameter is an object used to pass measurements and logs to the Blockbax Platform.
-Its functionalities are described below.
+The context

 addMeasurement(ingestionId, value, date)